Health, Safety, and Etiquette

 - When giving flowers, give an odd number of stems.
 An even number is given only if someone has died.

-- Don't whistle indoors.
-It is a bad omen to most locals.
+- Don’t whistle.
+It is a bad omen and/or considered rude to most locals.